jungerm2/HTMLDiffWriter/README.md

 Please see [svgfuncanim](svgfuncanim.ipynb) for a quick demo, and [this](svgfuncanim_benchmark.ipynb) to see how the above was generated.

+_*Note:*_ Currently `SVGFuncAnimation` relies on a few small tweaks in the matplotlib's SVG backend which can be found on [my fork of matplotlib](https://github.com/jungerm2/matplotlib).
+I do plan on merging these if this feature gets accepted.

 ### Current Limitations:

 This is still a WIP, so these are subject to change, but currently, one of the main limitations of `SVGFuncAnimation` is